Frequently Asked Questions

 Technical Details

-Yes, GitSet.dev supports branch-specific operations for authenticated features.
+Yes, Gitset.dev supports branch-specific operations for authenticated features.
 You can generate README files, analyze commits, and use other tools across different branches of both public and private repositories.
 This flexibility allows you to maintain consistent documentation and commit messages across all branches of your projects.

 The Gitset desktop application provides all the features of the web platform in a convenient standalone application.
 Here's how to install it on different operating systems: